ablaamim/Piscine-42/Piscine_C/c00/ex08/README.md

 # :dart: ft_print_combn.c

-The devil whispers: itterative problem solving and mind stretching problem, it takes time to master but it worths the pain.
+The devil whispers: iterative problem solving and mind stretching problem, it takes time to master but it's worth the pain.

 # :books: Goal:

-Algorithm exercice, the purpose is to print all combinaisons possibles with n numbers while (0 < n < 10).
+Algorithm exercise, the purpose is to print all combinations possible with n numbers while (0 < n < 10).

 Function prototype: